Garbage Collector

 Executive Summary#

-• Mark-and-sweep — Two-phase tracing GC (Goccia.GarbageCollector.pas) shared by both execution backends
+• Mark-and-sweep — Two-phase tracing GC (Goccia.GarbageCollector.pas) shared by both execution modes

 • Auto-registration — Every TGocciaValue registers with the GC via AfterConstruction; subclasses override MarkReferences to mark owned references

-• Generation-counter marking — O(1) mark-clear via AdvanceMark instead of O(n) flag reset per collection
+• Generation-counter marking — O(1) mark-clear via AdvanceMark instead of O(n) flag reset per collection; explicit collections are serialized across worker threads because some intrinsic objects are shared

 • Pinned singletonsundefined, null, true, false, NaN, Infinity are pinned once at engine startup; built-in prototypes are pinned per-engine via realm slots and released atomically when the realm is destroyed